GaloisInc/daedalus/pldi/README.md

     > ./pdf-test -t inputs/sample.pdf

-At present our text extraction is pretty simple and does model text layout, so you'll notice that there are not spaces between the extracted characters.
+At present our text extraction is pretty simple and does not model text layout, so you'll notice that there are not spaces between the extracted characters.